she-cancode/she-cancode/README.md

-👋 Hi, I'm Terinique, a mouthful, I know.
+👋 Hi, I'm Terinique, a name that commands the full use of your tongue.

 I'm a business-minded full-stack developer based in South Africa.
 I love solving business problems with code.
 From dashboards and e-commerce sites to automation tools and APIs, I'm always building or trying to anyway.